Wildlife Photography Workshop

 Please note the price may vary depending on the exchange rate at time of booking.

-- Travel and learn from award winning photographer Craig Parry.
+· Travel with and learn from world renowned nature photographer Craig Parry.

-- Explore the famous areas that are Nxai Pans, Khwai, Savuti and the Chobe River.
+· Explore the famous areas that are Moremi, Khwai, Savuti and the Chobe River.

-- Sleep in luxury tents in the true wilderness areas of Botswana.
+· Sleep in comfortable tents in the true wilderness areas of Botswana.

 ITINERARY IN BRIEF

 Day 1 Arrive in Maun around midday, meet Craig and your local guide, set-off to the bush.

 Day 2& 3 Game viewing drives in the Moremi Game reserve as well as a sundowner boat cruise.

 Day 4 Extended drive towards the Khwai Concession for 3 nights stay.